vudung45/Instagram-API-NodeJS/README.md

 # Instagram NodeJS API

-This repo contains a NodeJS API for an Unofficial Instagram API which allows you to retrieve information that the offical API
+This repo contains a NodeJS API for an Unofficial Instagram API which allows you to retrieve information that the offical API doens't allow

-doens't allow
+This was my simple one-day project.
+I will keep it updated.

 ## Dependencies